CFD-FASTRAN

-CFD-FASTRAN is a commercial Computational Fluid Dynamics (CFD) software package developed by ESI Group for aerodynamic and aerothermodynamic applications.
-It employs multiple moving body capability for simulating problems such as missile launch, maneuvering and staging, and aircraft flight dynamics and store separation.
+CFD-FASTRAN is a commercial computational fluid dynamics (CFD) software package developed by Applied Materials for aerodynamic and aerothermodynamic applications.

 CFD-FASTRAN was used by the Council for Scientific and Industrial Research in South Africa to simulate the release of a missile from the outboard pylon of the BAE Hawk Mk120 at transonic speeds where shockwaves dominate the flowfield.
-The CFD software was used to calculate the carriage loads, structural dynamic responses from the ejection forces and model the loads on the missile in free-flight.
+The software was used to calculate the carriage loads, which are structural dynamic responses from the ejection forces, and model the loads on the missile in free-flight.

-The CFD software was used to predict supercooled droplet impingement on helicopter blades by the Institute for Aerospace Research.
-This is a first step towards simulating ice formation on rotating helicopter blades.
+The software was used to predict supercooled droplet impingement on helicopter blades by the Institute for Aerospace Research.
+This is progress towards simulating ice formation on rotating helicopter blades.

 CFD-FASTRAN was used to study the aerodynamic performance of a hypersonic vehicle powered by scramjet engines.
 Flow conditions were simulated at various angles of attack at Mach 5.85.

-Two-dimensional numerical flow simulations were performed with CFD-FASTRAN to compare the effects of a combined jet flap and Coanda jet effects a supercritical airfoil.
-The results showed the combined jet flap provided the best performance.
+Two-dimensional numerical flow simulations were performed with CFD-FASTRAN to compare the effects of a combined jet flap and Coanda jet on a supercritical airfoil.
+The results showed that the combined jet flap provided the best performance.

 CFD-FASTRAN was used to simulate flow past helicopter rotors in hover and forward flight conditions.
-The predictions matched experimental data.
+The predictions matched the experimental data.